Hemaolle/web-chat/README.md

 Client:
 ```
-# Install npm packages
+# Install npm packages.
 # (Note for Windows users: You might run into this issue with npm install:
 # https://github.com/npm/npm/issues/17671.
 Retrying worked for me.)
 cd client
 npm install

 # Run the client on dev server.
-It also reloads immediately on changes.
+It's also reloaded immediately on file changes.
 # The browser window should open automatically and the client address
-# should be output to terminal also.
+# should be also output to the terminal.
 npm run start

 ```